RussoLucas/frogger/README.md

-# Frogger Game utilizando LibGDX
+# Frogger Game using LibGDX

+school work in order to develop the Atari Frogger game using the Java game development library LibGdx